 Kona’s Greatest Treasure, Kealakekua Bay

-Swim through the warm clear waters among schools of golden yellow tangs.
+Experience this Captain Cook snorkeling tour by swimming through the warm clear waters among schools of golden yellow tangs.
 Hover a few feet above the well-preserved rainbow-colored reef.
-It’s a perfect way to spend a day on your vacation to Kona, Hawaii and create memories that will last a lifetime.
+It’s a perfect way to spend a day on your vacation to Kona, Hawaii, and create memories that will last a lifetime.